Updated on December 8, 2022 | Read time ~5 mins

 In the past, leaders believed that technology initiatives only impacted their technology orgs.
-Business counterparts like marketing or revenue had little to no reason to think about “technology-driven initiatives” such as migrating to the cloud, creating efficiency through automation, or telling data stories.
+Business counterparts like marketing or revenue had little to no reason to think about “technology-driven initiatives."

-However, with over 52% of companies in the Fortune 500 going bankrupt, being acquired, or completely going under since 2000 as a result of the digital disruption, leaders’ mindsets are shifting and technologists’ counterparts are being included in technology-driven conversations.
+However, with over 52% of companies in the Fortune 500 going bankrupt, being acquired, or completely going under since 2000 as a result of the digital disruption, leaders’ mindsets are shifting to include counterparts in tech-driven conversations.
+Enter tech fluency.

 This shift will provide many employees with an opportunity to be included in tech-driven conversations for their first time.
 Because of this, they may be unsure how to speak the language of technology and, ultimately, provide value to the conversation.
 Which is why creating a tech-fluent workforce is a key ingredient of any company’s digital transformation.
 Without tech fluency, organizations risk knowledge silos slowing their pace of innovation, causing them to fall behind the competition.